learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ```

 ## Compiling the Model
 In the compiler, you'll be passing the optimizer, loss function, and metrics.
 Train the model for 120 epochs in mini-batches of 256 samples.
-This time, let's include the argument `validation_data` and assign it `(val, label_val)`
+This time, include the argument `validation_data` and assign it `(val, label_val)`

 ```python